-The Public Transport 'C' Precinct is proposed to be developed as a PTI for the North Lakes and greater region.
-The Infrastructure Agreement between the Principal Developer and Queensland Transport identified the need for a PTI.
-The original location for this has since been moved to this location given its ideal location closer to the higher density housing, distance to The Corso as a pedestrian friendly street and close proximity to the Town Centre Core.
+The Public Transport 'D' Precinct is proposed to be developed as a Park and Ride Facility (P and R) for the North Lakes and greater region.
+The Infrastructure Agreement between the Principal Developer and Queensland Transport identified the need for a P and R Facility.

 Figure 4, Precinct Plan Map, allows for a development concept comprising public transport facilities to the north of Endeavour Boulevard serving North Lakes residents' needs and a population residing beyond the DCP area.
-The provision of these community facilities will be closely coordinated with other development in the manner envisaged for the overall North Lakes project in section 8.0 of the DCP.
+The provision of these community and facilities will be closely coordinated with other development in the manner envisaged for the overall North Lakes project in section 8.0 of the DCP.